 Watch a quick video on gel pads below:

 One of Meditek’s biggest advantages is that we are able to source the best equipment and products from around the globe without brand restrictions.

 A few years back, we heard our customers telling us about the unsatisfactory quality of gel pads they had been purchasing.

 Using their expertise as guidance, we developed and now offer our own line of gel pads – Relaxa Gel.

 We always encourage our customers to use us as their medical equipment encyclopedia.

-With over 40+ years working in the Canadian healthcare industry, it’s safe to say that we know a thing or two about medical equipment.
+With over 40+ years of working in the Canadian healthcare industry, it’s safe to say that we know a thing or two about medical equipment.